 But while it is true that these types of ORVs and ATVs can provide a more rewarding off-road experience, there can be drawbacks to operating them in the same manner as their road-going counterparts.
 In fact, whether driven on- or off-road, the higher ride height and larger, more balloon-like tires can make these types of vehicles inherently more unstable than a lower-riding car, truck or sport utility vehicle.

-As Maryland personal injury lawyers, the attorneys at the law offices of Lebowitz & Mzhen, LLC, can appreciate the draw of our country’s national and state parks and forests, we also understand that the operation of any motor vehicle comes with some level of risk attached.
+As Maryland personal injury lawyers, the attorneys at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, can appreciate the draw of our country’s national and state parks and forests, we also understand that the operation of any motor vehicle comes with some level of risk attached.
 Since ORVs and ATVs typically handle more poorly on the road, it is not uncommon to see these kinds of vehicles involved in city and highway accidents from time to time.
 Similarly, when riding on private, federal or state trials and backwoods dirt tracks, there is always some potential for a crash or rollover accident that may injure or kill the rider and/or his passenger.

 As Baltimore auto accident experts, we know that an off-road vehicle is often considered to be any kind of motor vehicle that is capable of driving both on and off paved or gravel surfaces.
 The general category of ORVs/ATVs are characterized by those larger tires featuring deeper, more open treads and a higher ground clearance provided by a raised suspension.
 For many years, these kinds of off-road vehicles have garnered an enthusiastic following due to their extreme flexibility when traveling on unimproved dirt roads and even open countryside.